SrijanBadhya/Debsoc/Running the PES Debsoc.md

  srijan, definitely talk about making sure that one set of people preps while the other debates.
 If a fellow senior adj will take 10 more minutes to show up, make sure that you get a party started with prep so that the delay of this adj is handled smoothly with no inconvenience to the recruits.

-Why no win loss announcing in round 2

 From the stuff I forwarded to Anirudh: